truespirit7/letta-chatbot-example/README.md

 - Static defined agent state
   - Define your agent state in the `default-agents.json` file.
 This file contains the initial state of your agents, including the LLM model, user profile, agent persona, and other configurations.
 - Cookie-based sessions
-  - Includes an implementation of cookie-based sessions to emulate users
+  - Includes an implementation of cookie-based sessions to emulate users.
-  - Can be disabled by setting `USE_COOKIE_BASED_AUTHENTICATION=false` to view all your agents from the ADE
+  - Can be disabled by setting `USE_COOKIE_BASED_AUTHENTICATION=false` to view all your agents from the ADE.
   - Different chat histories for different browsers.
 Tracks anonymous users across requests without requiring authentication.

 ## 📦 What's included